yairgil/Docker-Provider/README.md

  4. select the your feature branch from Branch drop down
  5. Select the Operation system as "Linux" and Build type as "buddy"
  6. create build definition
+ 7. enable continous integration on trigger on the build definition

  This will create build definition for the Linux agent.
  Repeat above steps except that this time select Operation system as "Windows" to onboard the pipeline for Windows agent.

 # Update Kubernetes yamls